How to test a computer motherboard and CPU for failures

 Below are a couple software programs designed to test your computer's motherboard and CPU.
 However, with the complexity and wide variety of computer motherboards and CPUs, these programs may not detect every possible failure.

 - Intel Processor Diagnostic Tool - If you have an Intel processor the Intel Processor Diagnostic Tool is a great free utility for testing variety of Intel processors.

 There are also some excellent hardware tools for testing and diagnosing motherboards and CPUs.
 Below are a few of these tools.

 - PC-doctor - A fantastic, but not cheap, solution often used for service centers and technicians to diagnose computer hardware issues including motherboard issues.

 - Ultra-X - Another great collection of products to test computer hardware, including the motherboard.

 Replace the motherboard and CPU

 If you tried using one of the above software programs or hardware tools to test the motherboard or CPU and it is determined that one or both are bad, then replace them.
-There is typically no way, or at least no easy or cheap way, to fix either piece of hardware.
+There is no easy or cheap way to fix either piece of hardware.

 If you have not tried a software or hardware tool to analyze the motherboard or CPU, you may want to take your computer to a computer repair shop and have them diagnose the problem.
 Be aware that they may also recommend replacing the motherboard or CPU if they find either or both to be defective.